 Top Ten Passports of the World in Europe

-It’s not the first time Germany secures a top spot in the world for its passport’s purchasing power.
-Germany steadily holds a strong score across all three of our indexes (Enhanced Mobility Index-4th position, Investment Index-12th position, Quality of Life Index- 5th position).
+Germany holds the top position in the world, not just Europe.
+Germany has a strong score across all three indexes (Enhanced Mobility Index-3rd position, Investment Index-11th position, Quality of Life Index- 5th position).

-A German passport grants you visa-free access to 121 destinations worldwide, with visa-on-arrival access to 51 countries.
-In total, the passport holder has access to 172 destinations worldwide with little to zero visa restrictions, making it an ideal passport for travel purposes or doing business.
+A German passport grants visa-free access or visa-on-arrival access to 174 countries worldwide with little to zero visa restrictions, making it an ideal passport for travel or business purposes.

 That’s not all.
 In Germany, you’ll discover cosmopolitan cities, a thriving and stable economy, ripe job opportunities, and world-class healthcare.
 In other words, all the key ingredients to building a beautiful and safe home.